 I am an Associate Professor in Psychology in the area of Social Psychology.
 My research includes a range of topics broadly connected to time perception, financial decisions, interpersonal relationships, and goal motivation.
 Across these different topics my research aims to foster better everyday decisions and goal-consistent actions.
 For example, in one of my current projects I study the types of strategies people employ to make better financial decisions (e.g., freeze your credit cards in a literal block of ice?
 Only carry cash in small coins?) and in another project I examine how a parents’ or grandparents’ actions might influence individuals’ view of themselves (and implications for deciding to date potential partners whose parents cheated on each other or deciding to vote for Mussolini’s grandson).

-Dates available: Tuesdays and Thursdays.
+Dates available: Monday and Wednesday.

 Dr. Matt Sorley (firstname.lastname@example.org)